Wind and Terrain (Mountains, Buildings, & Coastlines)

 While a sea breeze during the day feels refreshing and cool on the skin, it can cause a lot of turbulence for your UA.
 These sea breeze drafts can lift your UA unexpectedly, causing turbulence and requiring careful control to maintain a stable flight.

-Sea breeze occurs when during a warm day, the land heats up more quickly than the waters of the sea.
-As the air above the land continues to warm, the air also continues to rise and create a low-pressure area.
+Sea breeze occurs when the land heats up more quickly than the waters of the sea.
+As the air above the land continues to warm, it rises and create a low-pressure area.
 Cooler, denser air from the sea then flows into that low-pressure area, creating a breeze.

-In other words, this cooler air flowing inland form the sea creates the breeze, which we call a sea breeze.
+In other words, this cooler air flowing inland from the sea creates the breeze, which we call a sea breeze.

-After sunset, the land cools down faster than the water because it loses heat more quickly.
+After sunset, land cools down faster than the water because it loses heat more quickly.
 This results in cooler, denser air over the land.
-As the land cools, the air above it also cools down, becoming denser and heavier compared to the air over the warmer water.
-The cooler, denser air from the land starts to move toward the warmer water.
-This movement creates a breeze that flows from the land to the water.
+This cooler, denser air from the land starts to move toward the warmer water.
+This movement creates a downward draft that flows from the land to the water.

 Quick Review